 The Whole Nine Yards $1,000.00

 Get the Whole Nine Yards from Music Maker - That's more than 100 CDs!
-For $1000 you can take home every Music Maker CD and the Music Maker Book, Portraits and Songs from the Roots of America.
+For $1000 you can take home every Music Maker CD that is currently on our shelves, as well as our book, We Are the Music Makers!
 With your help you can enjoy the music and support the artists.
 Plus you'll make a donation to Music Maker that will directly aid a musician in need.

 Adolphus Bell: One Man Band $12.00